Hippo (HIPO)

 AI Analysis | Feedback

-Richard McCathron has served as the President and Chief Executive Officer of Hippo since June 2022, and has been a member of the Board of Directors since February 2017.
-Prior to joining Hippo, Mr. McCathron held senior executive positions at various insurance companies.
-He was the President & CEO of First Connect Insurance from 2012 to 2017, and President & CEO of Superior Access Insurance from 2007 to 2010.
-He also served as Regional Vice President at Mercury Insurance Group from 2004 to 2007.
-Mr. McCathron is a Chartered Property & Casualty Underwriter and a Certified Insurance Counselor.
-He also advises several other InsurTech companies.
+Richard McCathron has served as Hippo’s President since February 2017 and became Chief Executive Officer in June 2022.
+Prior to joining Hippo, he held CEO roles at First Connect Insurance and Superior Access Insurance Services.
+He also served as Regional Vice President at Mercury Insurance Group.
+McCathron is a Chartered Property & Casualty Underwriter (CPCU) and a Certified Insurance Counselor (CIC).
+He sits on the boards of Spinnaker Insurance Company and First Connect Insurance, and acts as an advisor for several other insurtech companies.

 Guy Zeltser, Chief Financial Officer

-Guy Zeltser has served as Hippo's Chief Financial Officer since March 2025, overseeing all financial functions.
-Before this role, he was the company's Vice President of Finance from June 2022 to March 2025, and Director of Strategic Finance from August 2020 to June 2022.
-Prior to joining Hippo, Mr. Zeltser was an Engagement Manager at McKinsey & Company, a management consulting firm, from September 2017 to August 2020.
+Guy Zeltser assumed the role of Chief Financial Officer in March 2025, overseeing all financial functions at Hippo.
+He previously held positions within Hippo as Vice President of Finance from June 2022 to March 2025, and Director of Strategic Finance from August 2020 to June 2022.
+Before joining Hippo, Zeltser was an Engagement Manager at McKinsey & Company.

 Jo Overline, Chief Technology Officer